Don Byas: Paris

 In September 1946, Byas began his exile in Europe to tour with Don Redman's big band in Denmark, Belgium, Switzerland, and Germany.
 They were the first civilian jazz big band to tour the continent after the war.
 After playing in Belgium and Spain, he finally settled in Paris.

 While still in Geneva, Byas recorded "Laura" and "How High the Moon".
 In December 1946, he recorded for the first time in France, with Redman, Tyree Glenn and Peanuts Holland.
 He recorded for the Swing and Blue Star labels in 1947, working with Eddie Barclay.
 In 1947-48, he lived in Barcelona, due to the lower cost of living and the thriving atmosphere.
 Pianist Tete Montoliu sneaked into the Copacabana Club in Barcelona to hear Byas.

 Byas played with Bill Coleman in early 1949; touring that autumn with Buck Clayton.
-From 1948 onward, Byas became a familiar figure not only around the Saint-Germain-des-Prés in Paris, but also on the Riviera, where he could be seen in Saint-Tropez sporting a mask, tuba, flippers and an underwater spear-gun.
+From 1948 onward, Byas became a familiar figure not only around the Saint-Germain-des-Prés in Paris, but also on the Riviera, where he could be seen in Saint-Tropez sporting a mask, tenor sax, flippers and an underwater spear-gun.
 Byas collaborated again with Andy Kirk and recorded together on Vogue in 1953.
 Byas also recorded with Mary Lou Williams in 1953 and Beryl Booker in 1954.

 Netherlands

 Byas moved to the Netherlands in the early 1950s; in 1955, he married Johanna "Jopie" Eksteen.

 He worked extensively in Europe, often with touring American musicians.
 He also recorded with fado singer Amália Rodrigues during his time in Europe.
 Byas did not visit the U.S. until 1970, appearing at the Newport Jazz Festival.
 He died in Amsterdam in 1972 from lung cancer at the age of 59.

 Byas was inducted into the Oklahoma Jazz Hall of Fame in 1997.

 Byas' last Dolnet tenor saxophone (purchased from his widow) is on display at Rutgers University's Institute of Jazz Studies.
-His first custom Dolnet Bel Air tenor sax is owned by James Carter.
+His first custom Dolnet Bel Air tenor sax is owned and played by James Carter.